mirage/mirage-www/tmpl/wiki/mirage2-to-mirage3.md

 We can remove the `open Printf` since we're no longer constructing any strings with `sprintf`, and now we can set the log level for this application at configure time or run time -- if we only want to see errors, we can choose to do so by asking for `-l *:warning`, and we can see a lot of debug output (from all layers, including the TCP/IP stack") by asking for `-l *:debug`.
 We've also replaced the catchall error message with a call to `T.pp_error`, which will invoke the TCP module's error-printing function to give a string explaining any problems -- much nicer than the `read: error` output we would have gotten previously.

-## porting the ping example to Mirage 3
+## Porting the ping example to Mirage 3

 To illustrate how to solve some more common problems, let's look at the `ping` example, which has the following `config.ml`: